PAC-Chernoff Bounds: Understanding Generalization in the Interpolation Regime: Preliminaries

 We also consider that our model class \textit{lives} inside a finite-precision computing machine.
 In that sense, we assume our model class is represented by $p$ parameters.
-Then, we will have $2^{k \cdot p}$ different models, under a numeric precision of \(k\) bits (for convenience, we will assume that $k=2$).
-This model class aims to approximately represent (using a discretization approach) a model class parameterized by vectors living in $\mathbb{R}^{p}$.
-In some of our results, we will employ gradients which are derived from the (underlying) continuous model class in $\mathbb{R}^{p}$.
-The functional forms of the gradients are derived from the continuous model class, but when they are \textit{placed} in the context of a finite-precision model class, they become (accurate) finite-difference approximations (as in automatic differentiation).
+Then, we will have $k^{p}$ different models, under a numeric precision of \(\log_2(k)\) bits (for example, the value of \(k\) would be \(k = 2^{32}\) for single floating point precision and \(k = 2^{64}\) for double floating point precision).
+This model class defines a finite grid (using a discretization approach) contained in $\mathbb{R}^{p}$, but it does not imposed any restriction in the definition of the loss, which can be defined in a continuous space.
+In Section \ref{sec:conclusions}, we discuss how the results presented here could be potentially extended to infinite model classes by using recently introduced PAC-Bayes-Chernoff bounds \citep{casado2024pac}.
+Let us now introduce the specific assumptions of this work: